ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 ## Enumerations

-Ballerina supports the notion of Enumerations which is a shorthand way for expressing union of string constants.
+Ballerina supports the notion of enumerations which is a shorthand way for expressing unions of string constants.

 ```ballerina
 enum Color {